kgoytizolo/Asp-Net-Web-App-Presentation/README.md

-# academic
+# ASP NET Web Applications Talk
-Only for academical purposes - tutorials - practices
+Only for presentation purpose.
+Will include links to tutorials and practices.